tim-one/tinyrand/README.md

 - `t.BITS`

-    The number of internal state bits, typically 16.
+    The number of internal state bits.